Richard Arkwright and the Bessemer process

 Study note

-Richard Arkwright was remembered for the efficient and profitable way he ran his textile factories, improving the carding and spinning of fibres and later using steam engines to power machinery.
-The development of the Bessemer process allowed steel to be mass produced, which helped the shipbuilding industry and the railways grow.
+Richard Arkwright was an important figure in the early Industrial Revolution.
+He is particularly remembered for the efficient and profitable way he ran his textile factories, improving the carding and spinning of fibres and later using steam engines to power his machinery.
+The point to remember is his reputation for running factories efficiently and profitably, not for any discovery in medicine or warfare.

 Memory tip: Arkwright = efficient factories; the Bessemer process = mass-produced steel for ships and railways.